 Your packing strategy should adapt to when you’re visiting – lightweight, breathable clothing year-round, with added rain protection during wet season months.

-III.
+II.
 Essential Clothing

 Everyday Wear